-37 SUBJECT MATTER EXPERTS-THROUGH ALTERNATIVE ROUTES.
-(1) (a) By June 38 30, 2019, the Washington professional educator standards board shall transition the alternative route partnership grant program from a 1 separate competitive grant program to a preparation program model to be expanded among approved preparation program providers.
-3
+SUBJECT MATTER EXPERTS-THROUGH ALTERNATIVE ROUTES.
+(1) (a) The Washington professional educator standards board shall transition the alternative route partnership grant program from a separate competitive grant program to a preparation program model to be expanded among approved preparation program providers.

-- Alternative routes are partnerships between Washington professional educator standards board-approved preparation programs, Washington school districts, and other partners as appropriate.
-Program design of alternative route programs shall continue to evolve over time to reflect innovations and improvements in educator preparation. - (c) The Washington professional educator standards board must 10 11 construct rules that address the ((competitive grant process and program design)) provisions under this section.
-12 - (2) As provided in RCW 28A.410.210, it is the duty of the Washington professional educator standards board to establish policies for the approval of nontraditional preparation programs and to provide oversight and accountability related to the quality of these programs.
-In establishing and amending rules for alternative route programs, the Washington professional educator standards board shall: - (a) Uphold criteria for alternative route program design that is innovative and reflects evidence-based practice; - (b) Ensure that approved partnerships reflect district engagement in their resident alternative route program as an integral part of their future workforce development, as well as school and student learning improvement strategies; - (C) Amend or adopt rules issuing preservice residents certification necessary to serve as substitute teachers in classrooms within the residency school for up to ten days per school year; - (d) ((Continue to)) Prioritize program designs tailored to the needs of experienced paraeducators and candidates of high academic attainment in or occupational industry experience relevant to the subject area they intend to teach.
-In doing so the program designs must take into account school district demand for certain teacher credentials; - (e) Expand access and opportunity for individuals to become teachers statewide; and - (f) Give preference in admissions to applicants for alternative 37 route programs who are eligible veterans or national guard members 38 39 and who meet the entry requirements for the alternative route 40 program.
+- (b) Alternative routes are partnerships between Washington professional educator standards board-approved preparation programs, Washington school districts, and other partners as appropriate.
+Program design of alternative route programs shall continue to evolve over time to reflect innovations and improvements in educator preparation. - 9 (c) The Washington professional educator standards board must 10 construct rules that address the competitive grant process and 11 program design. - (2) As provided in RCW 28A.410.210, it is the duty of the Washington professional educator standards board to establish policies for the approval of nontraditional preparation programs and to provide oversight and accountability related to the quality of these programs.
+In establishing and amending rules for alternative route programs, the Washington professional educator standards board shall: - (a) Uphold criteria for alternative route program design that is innovative and reflects evidence-based practice; - (b) Ensure that approved partnerships reflect district engagement in their resident alternative route program as an integral part of their future workforce development, as well as school and student learning improvement strategies; - (c) Amend or adopt rules issuing preservice residents certification necessary to serve as substitute teachers in classrooms within the residency school for up to ten days per school year; - (d) ((Continue to)) Prioritize program designs tailored to the needs of experienced paraeducators and candidates of high academic attainment in, or with occupational industry experience relevant to, the subject area they intend to teach.
+In doing so the program designs must take into account school district demand for certain teacher credentials; - (e) Expand access and opportunity for individuals to become teachers statewide; and - 36 (f) Give preference in admissions to applicants for alternative 37 route programs who are eligible veterans or national guard members 38 and who meet the entry requirements for the alternative route 39 program.

-p.
-7 2SHB 1827 (3) Beginning December 1, 2017, and by December 1st each ((odd-numbered)) even-numbered year thereafter, the Washington professional educator standards board shall report to the education committees of the house of representatives and the senate the following outcomes as indicators that alternative route programs are meeting legislative intent through the regulation and oversight of the Washington professional educator standards board.
+(3) Beginning December 1, 2017, and by December 1st each ((odd-numbered)) even-numbered year thereafter, the Washington professional educator standards board shall report to the education committees of the house of representatives and the senate the following outcomes as indicators that alternative route programs are meeting legislative intent through the regulation and oversight of the Washington professional educator standards board.
 In considering administrative rules for, and reporting outcomes of, alternative route programs, the Washington professional educator standards board shall examine the historical record of the data, reporting on:

-- 11 (a) The number and percentage of alternative route completers 12 hired; - 13 (b) The percentage of alternative route completers from 14 underrepresented populations; - 15 (c) Three-year and five-year retention rates of alternative route 16 completers; - (d) The average hiring dates of alternative route completers; and - (e) The percentage of alternative route completers hired in districts where their alternative route program was completed. - (4) ((To the extent funds are appropriated for this purpose,)) Alternative route programs may apply for program funds to pay stipends to trained mentor teachers of interns during the mentored internship.
-The per intern amount of mentor stipend provided by state funds shall not exceed five hundred dollars. - 25 (5) The Washington professional educator standards board may 26 award competitive partnership grants to alternative route programs 27 for start-up costs.
-These grants may not be used to support continued 28 operation of alternative route programs. - Sec.
-105. RCW 28A.660.035 and 2017 c 14 s 2 are each amended to 30 read as follows:
+- 11 (a) The number and percentage of alternative route completers 12 hired; - 13 (b) The percentage of alternative route completers from 14 underrepresented populations; - 15 (c) Three-year and five-year retention rates of alternative route 16 completers; - (d) The average hiring dates of alternative route completers; and - (e) The percentage of alternative route completers hired in districts where their alternative route program was completed. - 20 (4) ((To the extent funds are appropriated for this purpose,)) 21 Alternative route programs may apply for program funds to pay 22 stipends to trained mentor teachers of interns during the mentored 23 internship.
+The per intern amount of mentor stipend provided by state 24 funds shall not exceed five hundred dollars. - 25 Sec.
+105. RCW 28A.660.035 and 2017 c 14 s 2 are each amended to 26 read as follows: